GLOSSARY @F-L-O-W

 archetype

-other statements, patterns of behavior, and objects copy
+statements, patterns of behavior, and objects copy or emulate;

 embody the fundamental characteristics of a thing;